Home Shannon Programs Contact Media Store Good News

 NOTE:

-This forum is provided as an option to connect those in strong recovery with those who are striving to strengthen in their recovery.
+This free forum is provided as an option to connect those in strong recovery with those who are striving to strengthen in their recovery.
 It is NOT meant to replace the supervision and care of a qualified medical professional, and should never be construed as such.
 Use this service at your own risk.
 Shannon Cutts & Key to Life can NOT be held liable for any activities undertaken as a part or result of participating in this unmonitored forum.

 NOTE TO MINORS: Before participating, obtain permission from your parents or legal guardian(s).